kj4ezj/echo-eval/README.md

 # echo-eval
 This library simply prints a bash command with a shell prompt in front of it and then runs that command using `eval`.
-This pattern makes your shell scripts easier to debug because you can see which commands are bring run and what the output is in a way that is familiar and approachable.
+This pattern makes your shell scripts easier to debug because you can see which commands are being run and what the output is in a way that is familiar and approachable.

 ### Index
 1. [Background](README.md#background)